tyconsulting/TerraformEnterprise-PS/docs/Add-TFEContent.md

 ```

 ### -TFEBaseURL

-Enter the base URL for Terraform Enterprise.
+The base URL for Terraform Enterprise.
 If not specified, the Terraform Cloud URL will be used.

 ```yaml
 Type: String